 Your Darjeeling visit will never be completed without visiting the Tiger Hill.
 You can view one of the best sunrises of your life from here. the view of the first rays of sun on the peaks of Mt Kanchenjunga and Everest ranges is bound to make you spell bound.

 Batasia Loop is located on the Hill Cart Road and is about 5 km from Darjeeling town.
 The place as the name suggests is a loop of narrow gauge railway track where the toy train takes a sharp turn just after Ghum.
 You can get a panoramic view of the entire landscape from here.
 There is a well maintained eco-garden at Batasia Loop.
 Also at the centre of the Batasia Loop is the War Memorial built to pay homage to the Gorkha soldiers who sacrificed their lives for the nation.

 Timings: Everyday 5:00 AM to 8:00 PM

 The Darjeeling Mall or Chowrasta is perhaps the best place in Darjeeling to roam about leisurely.
 It is the town centre and a flat area where four roads meet.
 No traffic is allowed at this place.
 You can take a stroll, sit on the benches and enjoy the surroundings.
 There are many beautiful boutique stalls around the mall.
 Eating places both restaurants and roadside stalls are there to satiate your taste buds.

 Rock Garden and Ganga Maya Park

 The Rock Garden and Ganga Maya Park are two beautiful parks located close to each other.
-Rock garden is a terraced garden that has been cut through the rock and seating arrangements are made in between.
+The rock garden is a terraced garden that has been cut through the rock and seating arrangements are made in between.
 The major attraction here is the cascading waterfall.